Gender Transitioning at Work Guidelines

 - To learn about what is gender identity and things to be aware of when someone discloses that they are transitioning refer to Gender Identity by RainbowYOUTH

-- For transitioning at work tips, useful definitions and an outline of employers responsibilities to staff members who are transitioning, refer to Transgender Staff members by Employment New Zealand
+- For transitioning at work tips, useful definitions and an outline of employers responsibilities to staff members who are transitioning, refer to Gender-diverse and transgender staff.

-- For information to support ‘trans’ people including FAQs, Resources and Links to groups and networks, refer to Trans People facts & information by Human Rights Commission, New Zealand
+- For information to support ‘trans’ people including FAQs, Resources and Links to groups and networks, refer to Gender Minorities Aotearoa.

 - To learn more about ‘takatāpui’ (Māori with diverse gender identities) refer to ‘Takatāpui: Part of the Whānau by Mental Health Foundation of NZ